 Keep in mind that koi are inquisitive fish and explore their surroundings with their mouths.
 If you catch them rooting around the base of your waterlilies, simply use larger rocks around the base of the plant so the fish can’t move them and destroy the planting.

 If your koi are well fed, they won’t eat many plants.
 Although they love dining on your favorite waterlily, they prefer koi food even more.
 Given the choice between a pelleted food and green vegetation, they’ll opt for the taste and high-energy of a pelleted food.
-Feed your fish once or twice a day for five to seven minutes at a time and they’ll be satisfied enough to steer clear of your plants.
+Feed your fish once or twice a day for five minutes at a time and they’ll be satisfied enough to steer clear of your plants.